 Is Labneh A Ricotta?

 Although labneh and ricotta are both rennet-free cheeses, labneh is not exactly a ricotta because their making is quite different.
-Ricotta is made from the whey leftover by other cheesemaking processes, whereas labneh is made by straining the whey water out of yogurt.
+Ricotta is made by heating the leftover liquid whey by other cheesemaking processes.
+Whereas labneh is made by straining the whey water out of yogurt, that is, the strained yogurt is the labneh.
 Because of this, labneh does not need heat to form and its consistency is smoother like cream cheese.
 Ricotta needs to be heated to 90C/194F to curdle and its consistency is firmer, more crumbly.

 Is Labneh Vegan?

-Unfortunately, traditionally most labneh is not vegan.
+Traditionally, most labneh is not vegan.
 As labneh is made from strained yogurt, the yogurt used usually derives from cows, sheeps or goats milk.
 However, there is a vegan version of labneh you can make from cashew milk.
-Although the taste may vary, it is a good substitute for labneh.
+Although the taste may vary, it is a good substitute for traditional labneh.

 >> Check out the vegan labneh here: https://www.omayahcooks.com/blog/2019/12/3/vegan-labneh